Initated by: Maarten Vanden Eynde

 • noun the part of theology and philosophy concerned with birth, origin, and destiny.
 First used in English around 1864.

 — ORIGIN from Latin genus (genetive generis) ‘origin’.

 • noun the part of theology and philosophy concerned with death, judgement, and destiny.
 First used in English around 1550.

 Genetology or science of first things is a self invented science creating an opposition for the existing dominant science of last things, Eschatology.
 Genetology’s main area of research is our fascination with time and its consequences: How will we look back to the past in the future?
 What will remain of the present?

-A weblog, active since January 2006, which functions as an online sketchbook where, besides individual work, other artworks, events in history, scientific discoveries, intellectual discourse and philosophical explorations are assembled in order to be able to define Genetology.
+A weblog was created in 2006, which functions as an online sketchbook where besides individual work, other artworks, events in history, scientific discoveries, intellectual discourse and philosophical explorations are assembled in order to be able to define Genetology.
 The content is categorised within the different existing branches of science since they represent our best attempt to separate and encapsulate all existing knowledge.

 In 2009 the first separate pages/quires of a large publication (70 x 50cm) about Genetology were published.
 For every new quire that is published, a text is written by a different author, relating to the context.